Living With Buildings: On Health and Architecture

-Author Iain Sinclair joined the Bethlem Museum of the Mind Curator Kate Tiernan, to talk about his new book Living With Buildings: On Health and Architecture and how it engages with the context of residential recovery sites such as Bethlem and the Maudsley Hospitals.
+Author Iain Sinclair will be speaking about his new book Living With Buildings: On Health and Architecture and how it engages with the context of residential recovery sites such as Bethlem and the Maudsley Hospitals.

 The conversation of how buildings affect our sleep, work, social life and even how we breathe is poignant when considering residential recovery and its potential to also heal or harm us.